timdorr/tesla-api/docs/vehicle/state/README.md

 {% page-ref page="data.md" %}

-A cached rollup of all the `data_request` endpoints plus vehicle configuration.
+A rollup of all the `data_request` endpoints plus vehicle configuration.

 {% page-ref page="chargestate.md" %}